 She hates sleeping in her pack and play, and for the last three nights has been up in the middle of the night for a minimum of 2 hours (typically from 12:30-2:30).
 I’m exhausted.

 The best part about giving extra on other days is Aaron totally gets it.
-He’ll appreciate the fact that I made dinner and took care of Ella.
+He’ll appreciate the fact that I made dinner (thank goodness for meal planning – my saving grace) and took care of Ella.
 He isn’t going to complain at all about all of the other stuff that didn’t get done.

 Little Positive Choices Will Strengthen Your Marriage Exponentially

 I can guarantee I’ll look back on this post in a few years and laugh.
-There 5 steps to strengthen your marriage are so simple.
+There 5 things to do to strengthen your marriage are so simple.

 However, I’m proud to say, that I always try.
 Aaron and I committed to making our marriage work.
 There are days when I fail and days when Aaron fails.
 What matters though is that we keep trying and moving forward.